bgottlob/app-sec-assignment1/gottlob_brandon_report1.md

 ## Fuzzing

 I fuzzed the code by running four instances of AFL in parallel for nearly four hours and through numerous cycles.
+For this first round of fuzzing, I utilized the `tests/afl-testcase/testcase.txt` file as the base testcase.
+The fuzzing was performed with the corpus file as the mutating input, with the dictionary file kept the same on each run with `wordlist.txt`.
-The full results of the fuzzing are contained in the `afl-findings` directory.
+The full results are contained in the `afl-findings` directory.
 Fuzzing exposed two bugs: one causing a stack smashing crash and the other causing a segmentation fault.

 ### First Bug - Stack Smashing